🧡 Skip to main content🔍 Skip to search

 During the creation of the Task, we will assume the following parameters:

-The tutorial on how to automatically compress files to zip archive consists of the following steps:
+This tutorial consists of the following steps:

 Create a Task